HaydenMeloche/haydenmeloche/README.md

-      + "I mostly working within the Kotlin ecosytem, but have been getting into Go recently." favouriteLanguages = mutableSetOf("Kotlin", "Java", "C#", "Typescript") favouriteTools = mutableSetOf("git", "docker", "vim", "GraphQL", "redis") currentlyLearning = mutableSetOf("golang", "building a startup from day 1" }
+      + "I mostly working within the Kotlin ecosytem, but have been getting into Go recently." favouriteLanguages = mutableSetOf("Kotlin", "Java", "C#", "Typescript") favouriteTools = mutableSetOf("git", "docker", "vim", "GraphQL", "redis") currentlyLearning = mutableSetOf("golang", "how to build a startup from day 1" }

 ```